Phthalocyanine for COVID-19: real-time meta analysis of 4 studies

 the studies performed, for example dose, variants, and conflicts of interest.

-Trials affiliated with special interests may use designs better suited to the
+Trials with conflicts of interest may use designs better suited to the

 preferred outcome.